-ii.
-Codes and Standards Program Not applicable to this third-party program iii.
-Workforce Education and Training iv.
-Program specific marketing and outreach
+Not applicable to this third-party program

+iii.
+Workforce Education and Training

 Although this program does not have a direct WE&T component as part of system design, all training opportunities will be open to the public and any person with an interest in industrial gas system efficiency is welcome to participate.
 All seminars and educational opportunities will be publicized throughout the SoCalGas network.